Gbemisayo1/Infovis-Re-design/README.md

 ## Navigation Instructions

-- **`InfoVis Redesign.pdf`** – Full written explanation of critique, theory, redesign and research
+- **`InfoVis Redesign updated.pdf`** – Full written explanation of critique, theory, redesign and research
-- **`Infovis redesign.ipynb`** – Open in Jupyter or Colab to view/edit the Python visualizations
+- **`Infovis redesign updated.ipynb`** – Open in Jupyter or Colab to view/edit the Python visualizations
 - **`cooling_degree_days_2014_2024.xlsx`** – Data file used in the redesign
-- **`infovis redesign poster.pdf`** – Summary poster suitable for presentation with all visualizations included
+- **`infovis redesign poster updated.pdf`** – Summary poster suitable for presentation with all visualizations included

 ---